where-to-eat

 Smart port-side dining with white tablecloths and professional service.

-A 15-minute drive from Estepona, but worth every minute.
+A 15-minute drive from Estepona on the Casares road, but worth every minute.

-This is where locals come for Sunday lunch, eating roast kid goat and drinking rough red wine in a dining room that has not changed in decades.
-It is not trying to be anything other than what it is, and it is magnificent.
+This is where locals come for Sunday lunch, eating roast kid goat and drinking rough red wine in a dining room that hasn't changed in decades.
+It's not trying to be anything other than what it is, and it's magnificent.

 The Old Town is where Estepona's soul lives.

-Wander the flower-filled streets and you will find tapas bars on almost every corner.
+Wander the flower-filled streets and you'll find tapas bars on almost every corner.
 These are my favourites.

 Seafood

-Fritura malagueña - Mixed fried fish, typically including boquerones (anchovies), chanquetes (whitebait), calamares, and whatever small fish the boats brought in.
+Fritura malaguena is mixed fried fish, typically including boquerones, chanquetes, calamares, and whatever small fish the boats brought in.
 The fish should be lightly floured and fried in olive oil until crisp.

-Boquerones en vinagre - Fresh anchovies marinated in vinegar, garlic, and olive oil.
+Boquerones en vinagre are fresh anchovies marinated in vinegar, garlic, and olive oil.
 Simple, refreshing, perfect with a cold fino sherry.

-Gambas de Estepona - Local prawns, either grilled (a la plancha) or in garlic (al ajillo).
-The local prawns are excellent.
+Gambas de Estepona are the local prawns, either grilled a la plancha or in garlic al ajillo.
+The local ones are excellent.

 Local tip